huggingface/blog/mixtral.md

 print(tokenizer.decode(output[0], skip_special_tokens=True))
 ```

-You could also just load the model using a GPTQ configuration setting the desired parameters, as usual when working with transformers.For faster inference and production load we want to leverage the exllama kernels ( Achieving the same latency as fp16 model, but 4x less memory usage ).
+You could also just load the model using a GPTQ configuration setting the desired parameters , as usual when working with transformers .
+For faster inference and production load we want to leverage the [exllama kernels](https://github.com/turboderp/exllama) ( Achieving the same latency as fp16 model, but 4x less memory usage ) .

 ```python
 import torch